Best Dash Cams for 2026 Toyota Supra

 Miden S7 4K Dual Dash Cam with 64G SD Card — Best 4K Performance

-Who it’s best for: Supra owners who want maximum video resolution and the longest warranty coverage available in this category, without breaking the bank on an OEM-style unit.
+Who it’s best for: Supra owners who want maximum video resolution and the longest stated warranty coverage in this roundup, without paying a premium for an OEM-style unit.

-The Miden S7 records true Ultra HD 4K at the front and Full HD 1080P at the rear — and when you pull footage after an incident, that resolution difference between this and a 1080P-only unit is immediately obvious.
-The 336° combined field of view covers the front, sides, and rear, which matters on a car where the rear visibility is already limited by the fastback roofline.
+The Miden S7 records Ultra HD 4K at the front and Full HD 1080P at the rear.
+In practical terms, the higher front resolution gives you more detail to work with when reviewing signs, lane markings, and nearby plates after an incident.
+The 336° combined field of view is useful on the Supra because rear visibility is already limited by the fastback roofline.

-The 24-hour parking monitoring is a practical feature for Supra owners who park in urban lots or at track events — it runs on low power and triggers recording on motion or impact.
-Loop recording handles storage automatically, and the included 64GB card gets you started without an additional purchase.
-The waterproof rear camera is a smart touch for a rear-mounted unit exposed to road spray.
+The 24-hour parking monitoring is a practical feature for Supra owners who park in urban lots, garages, or busy event areas.
+It is described as using motion or impact triggers, while loop recording manages storage automatically.
+The included 64GB card gets you started without an immediate extra purchase, and the waterproof rear camera is useful if the rear unit is mounted where it may see road spray.

-What it won’t do: It doesn’t offer GPS tracking or an OEM-flush fit.
-If you want to hide the cam entirely, look at the Fitcamx instead.
+What it won’t do: It does not offer a hidden OEM-style fit or built-in GPS based on the article details.
+If you want the cleanest visual install, look at the Fitcamx instead.

-✅ Pros- True 4K front recording with wide 336° combined coverage
+✅ Pros- 4K front recording with wide 336° combined coverage

 - Includes 64GB SD card out of the box